resilient-tech/india-compliance-docs/pages/docs/getting-started/india_compliance_account.md

 ## Pricing
 We have a simple pricing plan offered with pay-per-use model.
-The minimum purchase plan is also with as low as 2500 requests per annum and any additional in multiples of 2500.
-For further details on the pricing plan, [click here](mailto:info@resilient.tech).
+The minimum purchase plan is also with as low as 2000 requests per annum and any additional in multiples of 2000.
+For further details on the pricing plan, [click here](https://indiacompliance.app/faq).

 ## Free Trial
 For New-users we are providing **1000 credits** with 3 months validity.